PyTweet/PyTweet/CONTRIBUTING.rst

 on the `issue tracker`.
 If you don't see anything useful there, please feel free to fire an issue report.

-New issue reports should include information about your programming environment (e.g., operating system, Python version) and steps to reproduce the problem.
-Please try also to simplify the reproduction steps to a very minimal example that still illustrates the problem you are facing.
-By removing other factors, you help us to identify the root cause of the issue.

 Documentation Improvements
 ==========================